Core exercises for stroke patients are essential for improving balance, reducing your risk of falling, and improving your gait (manner of walking).

 10. Toe Taps

-While lying on your back, assume table top position by lifting your legs with your knees at a 90 degree angle.
+While lying on your mat, assume table top position by lifting your legs with your knees at a 90 degree angle.
 Your shins should be parallel to the floor and your core should be fully engaged.

 Then, from this tabletop position, bring your left leg down and gently tap the floor with your left foot.
 Then, bring your leg back up by using your core muscles.
 Maintain a 90 degree bend in your knee the entire time.